 There’s nothing wrong in running and maintaining a small business.
 In fact, small businesses make up the overwhelming amount of enterprises nationwide, and that means they really are the backbone of the economy, even if this has become something of a cliche to suggest in recent years.

-That said, if you have the opportunity to grow and develop your company, perhaps expanding or even opting for a a new form, then it’s important to consider your options.
+That said, if you have the opportunity to grow and develop your company, perhaps taking out a business loan to help with expansion or even opting for a new form altogether, then it’s important to consider your options.
 At the very least, becoming a larger entity gives you more of a chance to downsize should anything go wrong, providing you more buffer room for survivability in the long run.

 So, when you’re looking at that next level, how might you define your future approach?
 Let’s consider that below: